-The Dracula parrot, or Psittrichas fulgidus, is a rare bird known for its gothic appearance.
+The Dracula parrot (Psittrichas fulgidus) is a rare bird known for its gothic appearance.

-They have red and black plumage, with a curved beak similar to a vulture.
-Due to their striking looks, many people ask whether you can keep Dracula parrots as pets.
+Dracula parrots have red and black plumage, with a curved beak similar to a vulture.
+Due to their striking appearance, many ask whether you can keep Dracula parrots as pets.

-Unfortunately, you can’t keep a Dracula parrot as a pet in the U.S. because they’re a threatened species, which means it’s illegal to import, breed, sell or own one.
+Unfortunately, you can’t have a Dracula parrot as a pet in the U.S. because they’re a threatened species, which means importing, breeding, selling, or owning one is illegal.

-Dracula parrots eat a specialized diet of figs, so it would be hard to provide them with the correct nourishment.
+Dracula parrots eat a specialized diet of figs, so it would be hard to provide them with the right nourishment.
 Also, because they aren’t domesticated, Dracula parrots aren’t friendly birds.

-A pet Dracula parrot would be temperamental or aggressive toward its owner.
+A pet Dracula parrot would be temperamental or hostile toward humans and other animals.

 What Is a Dracula Parrot?

-If you’ve never heard of one, you may have wondered: is the Dracula parrot real?
+If you’ve never heard of or seen one, you may have wondered: is the Dracula parrot real?

 It is, but despite its name, it doesn’t drink blood.
-Also known as Pesquet’s parrot, the Dracula parrot earned its nickname because of its looks.
+Also known as Pesquet’s parrot, the Dracula parrot earned its name due to its appearance.

-These birds also have few feathers on their small heads and sport scaly black facial skin.
-They have long, sharp, curved beaks, which make them look vulture-like and quite intimidating.
+They also have few feathers on their small heads and scaly black facial skin.
+They have long, sharp, curved beaks, which make them look vulture-like and intimidating.

-It’s thought that Dracula parrots lost their facial feathers due to their special diet of figs. Having no feathers around their beak would prevent them from matting with sticky fig juice.
+It’s thought that Dracula parrots lost their facial feathers due to their special diet of figs. An absence of feathers around their beak would prevent them from matting with sticky fig juice.

 Where Do Dracula Parrots Live?